Program Mission, History, and Goals

 Systems-Based Practice

-Objective 4.2: Advance professional role identity and accountability as a primary care provider developing leadership skills and responsibility to serve as physician assistant mentors within the profession.
+Objective 4.2: Advance professional role identity and accountability as a PA developing leadership skills and responsibility to serve as PA mentors within the profession.

 Program Goals